m0nkmaster/op-done/wip-docs/USER_GUIDE.md

 ### Quick Start

-1. Open OP Done in your browser
+1. Open Synth Tools in your browser
 2. Navigate to **Drum Kit Creator**
 3. Drag and drop up to 24 audio files
 4. Adjust settings if needed